DeepakSridhar/fgdm/README.md

 Annotations: Includes caption and instance annotations.
 Images: Includes train2017, val2017, and test2017.
 2. Extract Files
-Extract all downloaded files into the /data/coco directory.
+Extract all downloaded files into the /data/coco directory or to your desired location.
 Place the annotation files in the annotations/ folder.
 Place the image folders in the images/ folder.
 3. Verify the Directory Structure